Standing Too Close To The Golf Ball – Causes and How to Fix It

 Updated

-Standing too close to the ball can be a big mistake for the average golfer.
-It can be caused by many things, including an equipment mismatch, not changing your setup when you change clubs, an inconsistent setup from shot-to-shot, or even an altogether bad setup for your swing identity and body type.
+Standing too close to the ball can be caused by many things, including an equipment mismatch, not changing your setup when you change clubs, an inconsistent setup from shot-to-shot, or even an altogether bad setup for your swing identity and body type.

 Luckily a lot of these things are easier to fix than a swing problem, and a lot of swing problems are actually rooted in setup problems, so it is always the first place to look.
 We will look at both the effects and then look at the causes and how to correct them.